-The social, ethics and transformation committee ("the committee") is a statutory committee and a formal subcommittee of the board constituted in accordance with the Companies Act read with the Regulations promulgated thereunder and the King IV Code.
 The committee's terms of reference detail its composition, functioning and duties in terms of the Companies Act, the JSE Listings Requirements and King IV, as well as responsibilities allocated to it by the board.
 The board approved terms of reference are annually reviewed for relevance.

-This report should be read together with the corporate governance report on pages 42 to 50 and the stakeholder relations report on pages 68 to 92 which report will provide the stakeholders with a comprehensive review of how the group creates sustainable value.
+This report should be read together with the corporate governance report on page 71, the stakeholder engagement report on page 60 and the sustainability report on page 44 which reports will provide stakeholders with a comprehensive review of how the group creates sustainable value.